forthy42/net2o/wiki/nsa-backdoor.md

-effective, and whether a court can order you to silence (yes, they can), or to say something specific (sometimes, they can), but so far, a court has not forced anybody to give false speech on his own (instead of just answering a question with a false "No", because saying "yes" would violate the gag order).
+effective, and whether a court can order you to silence (yes, they can), or to say something specific (sometimes, they can), but so far, a court has not forced anybody to give false speech on his own (instead of just answering a question with a false ”No”, because saying “yes” would violate the gag order).
 That's why this canary is a provable lie (i.e. even when the bugs were there, the text here is checked in with the fix).
 I have no idea if that actually works, and would prefer to never find out.